-Additionally, the requirement of point prompts on all mitochondrion instances during inference is a limitation for practical use.
-In contrast, our Prefer-DAS model achieves strong performance with either no point prompts or just a few.
-When compared to the Oracle, our Prefer-DAS (LPO), without using any testing interaction, outperforms the supervised model by 0.8\% in Dice on the Human$\rightarrow$Stem task and shows only minor performance gaps of -0.3\%, -0.8\%, and -1.9\% in Dice on the other three domain-adaptation tasks, respectively, demonstrating its strong performance.
+Additionally, the requirement of point prompts on all instances during inference by these SAM-like models is a significant limitation for practical use.
+In contrast, our model achieves strong performance with either no point prompts or just a few.
+Furthermore, our Prefer-DAS (LPO), without using any testing interaction, outperforms the supervised model by +0.8\% in Dice on the Human$\rightarrow$Stem task and shows only minor performance gaps of +0.0\%, -0.4\%, and -1.0\% in Dice on the other three domain-adaptation tasks, respectively, demonstrating its strong performance.
 With full point inference prompts, our Prefer-DAS+ model surpasses the supervised model in three of the four tasks, primarily due to the effective joint usage of the source and target data.

 \textbf{Comparison with UDA models}.
-When using no label information on target training data, our Prefer-DAS model performs UDA segmentation and is referred to as \textbf{Prompt-DAS (UDA)}.
-Additionally, we denote \textbf{Prefer-DAS (UPO)} as our Prefer-DAS model that employs only unsupervised preference learning.
-As shown in Table \ref{tab:1}, our \textbf{Prefer-DAS} in the UDA mode, i.e., \textbf{Prompt-DAS (UDA)}, outperforms all other UDA methods, including various self-training based methods, WDA-Net (UDA) \cite{qiu2024weakly}, UALR \cite{wu2021uncertainty}, and CAFA \cite{yin2023class}.
-Integrating UPO to Prompt-DAS (UDA), our Prefer-DAS (UPO) model obtains a performance improvement of 0.7\%, 1.1\%, 4.2\%, and 0.4\% in Dice scores for the four respective tasks.
+When using no labels on target data, our Prompt-DAS model performs UDA segmentation and is referred to as \textbf{Prompt-DAS (UDA)}.
+Notably, our \textbf{Prefer-DAS (UPO)}, which employs only self-learned preferences during training, also conducts UDA segmentation.
+As shown in Table \ref{tab:1}, our model in the UDA mode, i.e., Prompt-DAS (UDA), outperforms all other UDA methods, including various self-training-based methods, WDA-Net (UDA) \cite{qiu2024weakly}, UALR \cite{wu2021uncertainty}, and CAFA \cite{yin2023class}.
+Integrating UPO to Prompt-DAS (UDA), our Prefer-DAS (UPO) model obtains a performance improvement of 0.7\%, 1.1\%, 4.8\%, and 0.4\% in Dice scores for the four respective tasks.
 Notably, larger performance gains are observed in terms of the AJI measure, indicating a better ability to correctly segment more mitochondria.